malikolivier/malikolivier.github.io/_posts/2025-08-14-soft-banned-from-line.markdown

 }
 </style>

-In April 2025, I found myself on the receiving end of what can only be described as arbitrary platform justice when LINE, Japan's dominant messaging platform, soft-banned my account.
-What followed was a months-long ordeal that highlights the precarious nature of our dependence on digital platforms and the concerning lack of transparency in their enforcement actions.
+In April 2025, LINE soft-banned my account with no warning and no explanation.
+Here's what happened and where things stand.

 ## The Initial Ban